 While it seems like hospitals and medical practices would be strongly motivated to accept a health insurance company’s negotiated rates – after all, they’re almost guaranteed more business from that insurer’s customers – it’s not uncommon for providers to reject these lower rates.
 In most cases, this is a result of lower reimbursement (payment to doctors), meaning that the fees that are approved by the health insurance company are not enough to cover the cost of providing quality care, or not as much as the providers are needing/wanting.

 Find a Health Insurance Plan with Nevada Insurance Enrollment

-Whether you’ve recently moved to Las Vegas or Reno or anywhere in between, if you’re shopping around for health insurance or you need to find a health insurance plan that will allow you to keep your current primary care provider, the health insurance agents at Nevada Insurance Enrollment can help.
-Our health insurance agents specialize in helping Nevadans find health insurance plans that are the right fit for their health needs, budget, and lifestyle.
+Whether you’ve recently moved to Nevada, if you’re shopping around for health insurance or you need to find a health insurance plan that will allow you to keep your current primary care provider, the health insurance agents at Nevada Insurance Enrollment can help.
+Our health insurance agents specialize in helping individuals find health insurance plans that are the right fit for their health needs, budget, and lifestyle.
 Contact us today to begin the process of finding the best health insurance plan for you.

 Read More: Health Insurance in Las Vegas, Nevada